04 Dec Do Weight Loss Injections Really Work?

-The UK press recently announced that high street chemists have been given approval to sell Wegovy, the controversial weight loss injection.
-This follows reports in 2022 of the ‘game-changing weight loss injection‘ to be offered on the NHS.
+Last year the UK press recently announced that high street chemists have been given approval to sell Wegovy, the controversial weight loss injection.
+This followed reports in 2022 of the ‘game-changing weight loss injection‘ to be offered on the NHS.
 It seems too good to be true.
 Could a simple injection be all you need to get your weight challenges under control?

 If you’d like to find out how we can help you overcome your weight challenges naturally, achieve your desired weight and maintain it long term, we invite you to book a complimentary call with a member of our team to learn more.